-Column 2 lists the proper shipping names and descriptions of regulated materials.
-Entries are in alphabetical order so you can more quickly find the right entry.
+Column 2: lists the proper shipping names and descriptions of regulated materials.
+Entries are in alphabetical order so you can quickly find the right entry.
 The table shows proper shipping names in regular type.
 The shipping paper must show proper shipping names.
 Names shown in italics are not proper shipping names.

-Column 3 shows a material's hazard class or division, or the entry "Forbidden."
+Column 3: shows a material's hazard class or division, or the entry "Forbidden."
 Never transport a "Forbidden" material.
-Placard hazardous materials shipments based on the quantity and hazard class.
-You can decide which placards to use if you know these three things:
+Placard HazMat shipments are based on the quantity and hazard class.
+You can decide which placards to use if you know these 3 things:

 - Material's hazard class.

 - Amount being shipped.

-- Amount of all hazardous materials of all classes on your vehicle.
+- Amount of all HazMat of all classes on your vehicle.

-Column 4 lists the identification number for each proper shipping name.
-Identification numbers are preceded by the letters "UN" or "NA."
+Column 4: lists the ID number for each proper shipping name.
+ID numbers are preceded by the letters "UN," or "NA," or "ID."

 The letters "NA" are associated with proper shipping names that are only used within the U.S. and to and from Canada.
-The identification number must appear on the shipping paper as part of the shipping description and also appear on the package.
+The letters "ID" are associated with proper shipping names recognized by the International Civil Aviation Organization (IACO) technical instructions for transportation by air.
+The ID number must appear on the shipping paper as part of the shipping description and also appear on the package.
 It also must appear on cargo tanks and other bulk packaging.
-Police and firefighters use this number to quickly identify the hazardous materials.
+Police and firefighters use this number to quickly identify the HazMat.

-Column 5 shows the packing group (in Roman numeral) assigned to a material.
+Column 5: shows the packing group (in Roman numerals) assigned to a material.

-Column 6 shows the hazard warning label(s) shippers must put on packages of hazardous materials.
-Some products require use of more than one label due to a dual hazard being present.
+Column 6: shows the hazard warning label(s) shippers must put on packages of HazMat.
+Some products require use of more than 1 label due to multiple hazards being present.

-Column 7 lists the additional (special) provisions that apply to this material.
-When there is an entry in this column, you must refer to the Federal Regulations for specific information.
-The numbers 1-6 in this column mean the hazardous material is a poison inhalation hazard (PIH).
-PIH materials have special requirements for shipping papers, marking, and placards.
+Column 7: lists the additional (special) provisions that apply to this material.
+When there is an entry in this column, you must refer to the CFR for specific information.
+The numbers 1-6 in this column mean the HazMat is a POISON INHALATION HAZARD.
+POISON INHALATION HAZARD materials have special requirements for shipping papers, marking, and placards.

-Column 8 is a three-part column showing the section numbers covering the packaging requirements for each hazardous material.
+Column 8: is a 3-part column showing the section numbers covering the packaging requirements for each HazMat.